 My dad was an avid hiker and camper.
 Every year he took us camping to Fire Island or upstate New York in the Adirondack Mountains.
 While other kids were enjoying Disney world, riding the Magic Mountain rollercoaster and eating cotton candy, we were hiking up mountains in search of hidden ponds, crossing small streams, and getting attacked by leeches and mosquitoes.

 He brought me to the edge of the cliff and said, “Don’t look down.”
 Then he held my hand and said, “We’re going to jump in on three.
 One…two… three!”
-And, whether I was ready or not, we jumped off the cliff.
+And, whether I was ready or not, we jumped.

 My father taught me how to take big leaps into life: don’t be afraid, just take that leap.